kazeburo/go-mysqlflags/README.md

 dsn, err := mysqlflags.CreateDSN(opts.MyOpts, opts.Timeout, false)
 ```

-CreateDSN reads mysql client parameter from my.cnf files using `github.com/percona/go-mysql/dsn` at first.
+When `my_print_defaults` command is available, mysqlflags.CreateDSN reads mysql client parameter from that.
 The parameters given with go-flags overwrite them.

 Open Database with mysqlflags.